Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Introduction

 \section{Introduction}

-Humans and animals exhibit the remarkable ability to acquire new knowledge continuously from their environments while retaining previously learned information.
+Humans exhibit a remarkable ability to acquire new knowledge continuously from their environments while retaining previously learned information.
 This capability, known as Continual Learning (CL) \cite{LifeLong_review}, has emerged as a prominent research area within the field of deep learning.
 In contrast to traditional deep learning paradigms \cite{DeepRes}, which involve retraining on entire datasets multiple times, CL focuses on developing models that can sustain high performance across all prior tasks while assimilating new information.
-Nevertheless, contemporary learning models often experience considerable performance degradation in CL scenarios, primarily due to the phenomenon known as catastrophic forgetting \cite{LifeLong_review}.
+Still, contemporary learning models often experience considerable performance degradation in CL scenarios, primarily due to a phenomenon known as catastrophic forgetting \cite{LifeLong_review}.

-The challenge of catastrophic forgetting arises when a model, while learning new tasks, gradually overwrites previously acquired knowledge.
-To mitigate this, existing work generally falls into three categories: rehearsal methods that store a small set of past examples in a memory buffer and replay them during training; regularisation methods that add penalty terms to the loss function to prevent drastic changes in important parameters; and architecture-based methods that expand the network by adding new layers for each incoming task.
-However, most rehearsal approaches rely on a single memory buffer, which struggles to balance the retention of both recent and distant experiences under limited capacity, leaving the model vulnerable to forgetting.
+The challenge of catastrophic forgetting arises when a model, while learning new tasks, gradually overwrites previously acquired knowledge \cite{LifeLong_review}.
+To mitigate this, existing work generally falls into three categories: rehearsal-based methods that store a small set of past examples in a memory buffer and replay them during training; regularisation methods that add penalty terms to the loss function to prevent drastic changes in important parameters; and architecture-based methods that expand the network by adding or removing modules for each incoming task.
+However, most rehearsal-based approaches rely on a single memory buffer, which struggles to balance the retention of both recent and distant experiences under limited capacity, leaving the model vulnerable to forgetting.

 Additionally, another major challenge in CL is that most existing methodologies typically assume a static learning setting in which all past data can be revisited repeatedly and each class or task is perfectly balanced.
 These assumptions are rarely met in real-world scenarios.
 This focus overlooks a more complex and realistic CL context, characterised by the condition that each data batch is encountered only once, which we refer to as Online Continual Batch-to-Batch Learning (OCBBL).
+In addition, the data samples in the real-world scenario would be imbalanced, and such a scenario is less explored in OCCBBL.
 In this paper, we endeavour to tackle catastrophic forgetting under both the OCBBL and the dataset imbalance settings by introducing an innovative memory-based strategy.